Dysentery: Amoebic dysentery

 Diagnosing amoebic dysentery

-If you show the above symptoms of amoebic dysentery or if you have diarrhoea with blood or mucus for longer than a few days, you should seek medical advice.
+If you show the above symptoms of amoebic dysentery or if you have diarrhoea with blood or mucus, you should seek medical advice.

 The doctor may:

 - Request a stool (poo) sample to check for bacteria or parasites

 - Arrange an ultrasound if a liver abscess is suspected

 - Carry out a blood test for antibodies